 HRV is a powerful metric that provides unique insights into your body’s response to stress.
-If you’ve read our guide to HRV, you may be curious about how to increase HRV.
+If you’ve read our guide to HRV, you may be curious about how to improve HRV.
 However, HRV isn’t as simple as, “How high can you go?”
 Instead, having more consistent HRV values from day to day is a better signal of an enhanced ability to respond to daily stressors.

-5 Tips to Increase Your HRV
+5 Tips to Improve Your HRV

 1. Stay active